Skip to main content

 Email: favoreto@med.unc.edu

 Natalia is a research program manager responsible for overseeing multiple longitudinal studies that seek to understand the development of post-traumatic knee arthritis.
 Natalia assists with research study design, implementation and evaluation including regulatory document development and maintenance, coordination of patient recruitment and retention as well as managing various aspects of the studies.
 She has more than 10 years of clinical research experience and is well-versed in various aspects of clinical trial recruitment and operations.
-The outcomes of her work will contribute to the advancement of new treatment strategies to lower the risk of posttraumatic osteoarthritis and improve outcomes following knee injuries.

 Post-Doctoral Research Associates